GillianGrayson/SImAge/README.md

 - `feature_importances_cv.xlsx`: table with feature importances on all cross-validation splits.<br>
 You need to specify parameter `feature_importance` in the `experiment` configuration file.

-- `hist_[suffix].pdf[png]`: figure with samples distribution into training and validation sets in the best cross-validation split.
+- `hist.pdf[png]`: figure with samples distribution into training and validation sets in the best cross-validation split.
   <details>
   <summary>Example</summary>